Doris Day Makes Paris, Paree

 “The first stars that come to mind when most people think of classic Hollywood male dancers are usually Fred Astaire and Gene Kelly… Then you have someone like Ray Bolger, one of my favorite hoofers, who is often forgotten or less appreciated.

-Bolger is usually remembered for his performance as the Scarecrow in the The Wizard of Oz.
-Another film you can see Bolger's fancy footwork where he is not made up in so much make-up is April in Paris, which also stars Doris Day.
-In the film Doris Day plays a chorus girl who is selected to represent the United States at an art exposition in Paris, however, the invitation was intended for Ethel Barrymore, not Day's character.
+Bolger is usually remembered as the Scarecrow in The Wizard of Oz.
+Another film you can see Bolger’s fancy footwork where he is not made up in so much make-up is April in Paris, which also stars Doris Day.
+In the film Doris Day plays a chorus girl who is selected to represent the United States at an art exposition in Paris, however, the invitation was intended for Ethel Barrymore, not Day’s character.
 Bolger plays a member of the State Department that made the mistake and tries desperately to correct it.

 Although Doris Day is clearly the bigger star in this film, two of my favorite scenes are song and dance numbers featuring Bolger.
 One has Bolger imagining himself as President of the United States and in another he is drunk on champagne and dancing in the kitchen of an ocean liner.” – Robby Cress, April in Paris Film Locations